List of awards and nominations received by Janet Jackson: BMI R&B/Hip-Hop Awards

+BMI Film & Television Awards

 Bravo Otto Awards (Germany)

 The Bravo Otto Awards were established by Bravo, the largest teen magazine within the German-language sphere.
 It honored the top performers in film, music, television, and sports.
 Janet has received multiple awards in the "Female Singer" category.

 BRIT Awards (UK)

 The Brit Awards, also known as The BRITs, are the British Phonographic Industry's annual pop music awards.
 Janet has received multiple nominations, including "Best International Female Artist."